soupsoup/choosemyai/README.md

 ## Support

-For issues and questions, please use the GitHub Issues page.
+For issues and questions, please use the GitHub Issues page.# Force deployment - Mon Jun 30 21:45:18 EDT 2025